“Doug has been described as a ‘pivotal artist who has redefined the creative photographic landscape’”.

 Ilford Imaging – Group exhibition, Cologne, Germany

-I write regularly for Outdoor Photography magazine and occasionally for several other magazines, both in print and online and have done for many years.
-I have been interviewed by many magazines and blogs over the years too.
-These have become too many to list, but here are some of the more notable articles and interviews.
+I have written for and been interviewed by many magazines and blogs over the years.
+There have become too many to list, but here are some of the more notable articles and interviews.

 Black & White Photography Magazine